mwolfunisg/website/README.md

-I am an Assistant Professor of Monetary Economics at the University of St. Gallen, where I am based at the Swiss Institute for International Economics and Applied Economic Research (SIAW).
-Since 2019, I am also a Research Affiliate at the CEPR.
+I am an Associate Professor of Monetary Economics at the University of St. Gallen (HSG).
+I am also a Director of the Swiss Institute for International Economics and Applied Economic Research (SIAW) at HSG, and a Research Affiliate at the CEPR.
 I obtained my PhD in Economics from the University of Bonn in 2017.

 I am a macroeconomist with broad research interests in international economics, monetary economics and economic growth.

 ### News
-- 11/25 I've been promoted to Associate Professor (with tenure), starting 02/26
+- 02/26 I've been promoted to Associate Professor (with tenure)
+- 01/26 New working paper "Industrial Policies, Global Imbalances and Technological Hegemony" (With Ambrogio Cesa-Bianchi, Andrea Ferrero and Luca Fornaro)
 - 10/25 New working paper "Tariffs and Technological Hegemony" (with Luca Fornaro)
 - 05/25 I received the University of St. Gallen's Latsis Prize for outstanding early-career research
 - 04/25 New working paper "Fiscal Stagnation" (with Luca Fornaro)